sonesky1/quote-server/README.md

 Buttons that will be on the view data page to display additional data.
 Example calls will include:
 View 3 most recent quotes entered
 View 1 random quotes
-Server entry location for quotes and date a quote was entered by a user User authentication for app safety
+User authentication for app safety
-Categorizing by topic and grouping similar responses filtering of bad responses (censoring ?) before adding to database, perhaps using AI Avoid spamming of site by a bad agent, shut down client, prevent access
+Categorizing by topic and grouping similar responses